Saurabh Netravalkar: Junior cricket

-His talent was spotted when he rattled the stumps of fellow Indian cricketer Yuvraj Singh with his disciplined spell of bowling at the NCA in Bengaluru while he was on Air India's sports scholarship in 2009.
+His talent was spotted when he bowled out fellow Indian cricketer Yuvraj Singh at the NCA in Bengaluru while he was on Air India's sports scholarship in 2009.
 His delivery to dismiss Yuvraj Singh eventually caught the attention of the cricketing fraternity and landed him an opportunity to play in the prestigious BCCI Corporate Trophy, where he shared dressing room with Singh, Robin Uthappa and Suresh Raina.
 He eventually ended the BCCI Corporate Trophy as the joint highest wicket-taker.
 He grew in leaps and bounds with his bowling at the 2008/09 Cooch Behar Trophy where he took a tally of 30 scalps in 6 matches.
 He also spearheaded India's bowling unit in an Under-19 Tri-nation series held in South Africa leading up to the 2010 ICC Under-19 Cricket World Cup by taking 8 wickets.

 He represented India in the 2010 U19 World Cup while playing for India U19.
 In the tournament he played alongside KL Rahul, Jaydev Unadkat and Mayank Agarwal who all later played for the Indian national cricket team.
 He also sacrificed his academic participation in order to take part at the 2010 ICC U19 World Cup, as he had to miss first semester exams of his Computer Engineering degree which he actually committed to six months earlier than the start of the tournament.
 Initially, his sacrifice paid rich dividends as he ended up the 2010 U19 World Cup as the leading wicket taker of the tournament for India capturing nine wickets in as many as six matches with a bowling average of 17.22.
 Eventually, India were knocked out in the quarter-final by rivals Pakistan in a rain affected match which ended in thrilling fashion.
 Despite his memorable performances with the ball, he failed to make the India national cricket team or the Mumbai team, as it was already a pace heavy star studded lineup which had the likes of Zaheer Khan, Aavishkar Salvi, Ajit Agarkar and Dhawal Kulkarni.